RedHatQE/teflo/docs/users/definitions/orchestrate.rst

         - Default

     *   - name
-        - The name of the action you want teflo to execute OR the path of the script/playbook you want to run as a part of the orchestrate action
+        - The name of the action you want teflo to execute
         - String
         - Yes
         - n/a